Ajapa Japa Meditation – Soham Mantra Sadhana

 - Better the grip on the central point ‘Hamso’, better the experience will be later on.

-Stage 5: Awareness Of Soham-Hamso
+Awareness Of Soham-Hamso – Step 5

-- This is next stage.
+- This is the next stage.

 - The consciousness, which is identified with the two Mantras, should be continuous, such that the ‘So’ merges with ‘Ham’ and ‘Ham’ merges with ‘So’.